Halftime Leisure

 Charm – Clairo

 I met Charm in July, but I carried it with me into the fall.
 It watched, gently, as love turned into habit, then memory, then nothing at all.
-To Claire Cottrill, Charm is that first electric haze when the story is still half told and possibilities hang unspent, static in the air.
-It’s that delicate moment that she, and new collaborator Leon Michels, render into sound in her third studio album.
+To Claire Cottrill, Charm is that first electric haze—when the story is still half told and possibilities hang unspent, static in the air.
+It’s this delicate moment that she and new collaborator Leon Michels render into sound in her third studio album.
 Charm presents Cottrill at her most craft-conscious; it feels both studied and startlingly intimate.
 It is also, if nothing else, deliberate.
 Negative space is used with a deft hand, and the instrumentation moves like summer heat, mingling with her voice until it’s not quite clear where one ends and the other begins.
 Cottrill writes about love without needing to name it; what emerges, both lyrically and sonically, is a series of quiet revelations.
 Love is the footprint left in the snow, the catch in your breath, or a scent in the breeze from far upwind.
 It’s infatuation.
 It’s patterns, looped in and around themselves, knotted like twine in the pit of your stomach as the understanding forms: some feelings aren’t meant to last forever.
 They’re meant to teach you how to let go. — Tina Solki

 Romance – Fontaines D.C.